kayazay/realestate-nigerian-listings/README.md

-# REAL ESTATE LISTINGS IN NIGERIA
+# Real Estate Listings in Nigeria

 ## Run project to get 7 days listings data
 - make request to the link that contains '7 days' in it